 \subsection{Geometry of the ejecta}

-The hydrodynamical setup described in Section~\ref{subsec:H_initial_conditions} generates one reverse shock propagating to the left and one forward shock propagating to the right.
+The hydrodynamical setup described in Section~\ref{subsec:H_initial_conditions} generated one reverse shock propagating to the left and one forward shock propagating to the right.
 Here, left and right are in terms of the Lagrangian mass coordinate, $m(R,t)$, defined as the total mass in the ejecta between the central engine and $R$ at time $t$ as

-One of the main purposes of the hydrodynamical simulation in this paper is to obtain the evolution of the shock properties as a function of radius, which will serve as input in the RMS modeling.
-In this regard, there are five different regions of interest in each snapshot of the hydrodynamical simulation.
-From left to right in mass coordinate, these are: i) the upstream of the reverse shock, ii) the immediate downstream of the reverse shock, iii) the far downstream region (common for both shocks), iv) the immediate downstream of the forward shock, and v) the upstream of the forward shock.
-Throughout the paper, hydrodynamical quantities will be denoted by a subscript $u$ in the upstream regions i) and v), by a subscript $d$ in the immediate downstream regions ii) and iv), and by a subscript $\ast$ in the common far downstream region iii).
+One of the main purposes of the hydrodynamical simulation in this paper was to obtain the evolution of the shock properties as a function of radius, which served as input in the RMS modelling.
+In this regard, there were five different regions of interest in each snapshot of the hydrodynamical simulation.
+From left to right in mass coordinate, these were: i) the upstream of the reverse shock, ii) the immediate downstream of the reverse shock, iii) the far downstream region (common for both shocks), iv) the immediate downstream of the forward shock, and v) the upstream of the forward shock.
+Throughout the paper, hydrodynamical quantities are denoted by a subscript $u$ in the upstream regions i) and v), by a subscript $d$ in the immediate downstream regions ii) and iv), and by a subscript $\ast$ in the common far downstream region iii).
 A sketch of the Lorentz factor profile across the ejecta after both shocks have formed can be seen in the top panel in Figure~\ref{fig:KRA_geometry}, where the five regions have been marked.